top of page

 c.
 1947

-The Hickory House restaurant opened for business on March 1, 1947 in the other half of the brick building – 127 N. Churton.
+The Hickory House restaurant opened for business on March 1, 1947 in a brick building believed to have been constructed specifically for this purpose.
 Fred Cates Jr. acted as the manager of the restaurant for many years.
 Mamie (1906-1993) and Emory Winston “E.W.”
 Godfrey (1904-1968), were in charge of service and the kitchen.
 The couple had previously operated the Little Pep Café (See Lot 26).
 The restaurant quickly became a gathering place, especially for events like fellowship breakfasts, sorority chapter dinners, and showers for a “bride-elect.”
 One of the features of the Hickory House, which might have helped with its popularity, was that it was the first business in Hillsborough to be air-conditioned.

 Hickory House 2-27-1947 b.jp2